ABOUT EDDIE AND HALIMA

-Eddie is an award-winning mass media veteran, talent acquisition professional.
+I have enjoyed a career as an award-winning mass media veteran, speaker, blogger, and talent acquisition professional.
 Every month, I have the fortune of being the career segment contributor on the award-winning "Sunday Journal" on WYLD-FM and the PR/marketing contributor to "The HBCU Nation Radio Show" which airs on WRVS-FM and SiriusXM HBCU Channel 142.
 From 2013 to 2017, I hosted the HBCU Lifestyle Podcast (2014, 2015 and 2016 top 10 education podcast on Podbean).

-A native of New Orleans, Eddie has blogged for The Huffington Post, LinkedIn, Careers in Government, Social-Hire.com, the H.O.P.E.
+You can catch some of my guest blog entries in The Huffington Post, on LinkedIn, Careers in Government, Social-Hire.com, the H.O.P.E.
 Scholarship, HBCU Lifestyle, HBCU Connect, and Great Black Speakers.
-He holds a bachelor's degree in Mass Communication from Loyola University New Orleans and is pursuing a Master of Professional Studies in Strategic Leadership from Tennessee State University.
+I hold a bachelor's degree in Mass Communication from Loyola University New Orleans and I am pursuing a Master of Professional Studies in Strategic Leadership from Tennessee State University.
 Pray for me, y'all.